renovatebot/renovate/docs/usage/getting-started/use-cases.md

 By default:

-- You'll get separate Pull Requests for each dependency
+- You will get separate Pull Requests for each dependency
 - Major updates are kept separate from non-major updates

 ### Package managers with lock files